Itvisors/mendix-DataTables/README.md

 - _Selection_ - Selection type
 - _Select first row_ - Select first row after displaying data
+- _Allow deselect_ - Allow deselect.
+When off, at least one row must remain selected.
 - _Selection changed callback microflow_ - The name of the microflow (Module.Microflow) that is called when the selection has been changed.

 ### Buttons